uthistran/pastewithfolderstructure/README.md

 Tool to Paste files with maintaining folder structure

 This Tool helps you overcome the problem many have faced similar to me.
-I need to provide patch with only changed files to a customer and that too maintain the folder structure.
+I need to provide patch with only changed files to a customer maintaining the folder structure so that they can easy paste it in root folder without overlooking for the file location.

 Steps to Get Started:
 ### 1. Checkout this attached PasteWithFolderStructure.exe